 Transferring Credits INTO Goodwin

-All College policies regarding the transferring and awarding of credit are detailed in the College Catalog.
+All College policies regarding the transferring and awarding of credit are detailed in The University Catalog.
 The information below is meant to provide a basic overview of those policies.
 If you have any questions please refer to the College catalog or contact the Transfer Counselor.

 Evaluation of Credit Earned at Collegiate Institutions

-Students who have completed course work at other accredited, collegiate, degree-granting institutions should request an official transcript from all the colleges they attended and have the transcript(s) sent to Goodwin College.
-Students are strongly encouraged to have all official transcripts sent to Goodwin College by the end of their first semester.
+Students who have completed course work at other accredited, collegiate, degree-granting institutions should request an official transcript from all The Universitys they attended and have the transcript(s) sent to Goodwin University.
+Students are strongly encouraged to have all official transcripts sent to Goodwin University by the end of their first semester.

 Students with transcripts from institutions outside the United States should visit the International Transfer Students webpage to be sure all requirements are met.